stevevance/ttp-2016-transit-investments/README.md

 ## Licensing
 MIT License.

-If you use any of the geographic data you must attribute OpenStreetMap contributors, and Yonah Freemark.
+If you use any of the geographic data you must attribute OpenStreetMap contributors and Yonah Freemark.